create3000/x_ite/docs/_posts/components/PointingDeviceSensor/SphereSensor.md

 SphereSensor converts pointing device motion into a spherical rotation about the origin of the local coordinate system.

-The SphereSensor node belongs to the **PointingDeviceSensor** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The SphereSensor node belongs to the **PointingDeviceSensor** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy